-- Provide leadership, technical support and monitoring for the implementation of UNICEF Mozambique Country Office PSEA Action Plan, with a focus on Cabo Delgado and neighboring provinces. - Deliver PSEA and Child Safeguarding trainings for UNICEF staff, consultants, volunteers, implementing partners, and suppliers in line with the PSEA Training Plan. - Build the capacity of selected UNICEF staff to replicate PSEA and Child Safeguarding trainings and awareness raising efforts. - Support knowledge management efforts on PSEA, including the maintenance of the repository of tools, documentation of promising practices, etc... - Together with Social & Behaviour Change, Participation, Rights, Disability Inclusion, Innovation and Gender (SPRING) Section and in coordination with ESARO and HQ, in liaison with the PSEA Network, develop PSEA awareness raising materials for specific groups such as children and suppliers, including leaflets and posters.
+- Provide advice, technical support and monitoring for the implementation of UNICEF Mozambique Country Office PSEA Action Plan, with a focus on Cabo Delgado and neighboring provinces. - Deliver PSEA and Child Safeguarding trainings for UNICEF staff, consultants, volunteers, implementing partners, and suppliers in line with the PSEA Training Plan. - Build the capacity of selected UNICEF staff to replicate PSEA and Child Safeguarding trainings and awareness raising efforts. - Support knowledge management efforts on PSEA, including the maintenance of the repository of tools, documentation of promising practices, etc...

-- Monitor the tracker for SEA cases and case management, when applicable. - Supporting the MCO to institutionalize PSEA efforts within their programmes and operations, monitoring and facilities (e.g. HACT, supply section, human resources, programme component teams, etc.) - Jointly with Social & Behaviour Change, Participation, Rights, Disability Inclusion, Innovation and Gender (SPRING) Section, the PSEA Network and the Community Engagement and Accountability for Affected Populations working group, support MCO to expand/strengthen communities' access to safe and accessible reporting channels. - In collaboration with UNICEF sections, support partners to ensure PSEA policies and structures are aligned with standards and requirements as per UNICEF PSEA Implementing Partners Procedures and the UN Protocol. - Participate or monitor the participation of the PSEA Consultant in the Partnership Review Committee meetings, making sure that PSEA components are incorporated into Program Documents, prior to their approval. - Chair the PSEA Committee and coordinate meetings and other related issues. - Support the regional office and HQ with the rollout of the PSEA UN Common Assessment for Implementing Partners. - Support HQ and Supply Division with the development of a PSEA assessment system for suppliers. - Together with Field Offices, oversee the rollout of the Guidance on Safe Distribution, Selection and Registration of Beneficiaries, with implementing partners.
+- Together with Social & Behaviour Change, Participation, Rights, Disability Inclusion, Innovation and Gender (SPRING) Section and in coordination with ESARO and HQ, in liaison with the PSEA Network, develop PSEA awareness raising materials for specific groups such as children and suppliers, including leaflets and posters. - Monitor the tracker for SEA cases and case management, when applicable. - Supporting the MCO to institutionalize PSEA efforts within their programmes and operations, monitoring and facilities (e.g. HACT, supply section, human resources, programme component teams, etc.) - Jointly with Social & Behaviour Change, Participation, Rights, Disability Inclusion, Innovation and Gender (SPRING) Section, the PSEA Network and the Community Engagement and Accountability for Affected Populations working group, support MCO to expand/strengthen communities' access to safe and accessible reporting channels. - In collaboration with UNICEF sections, support partners to ensure PSEA policies and structures are aligned with standards and requirements as per UNICEF PSEA Implementing Partners Procedures and the UN Protocol. - Participate in the Partnership Review Committee meetings, making sure that PSEA components are incorporated into Program Documents, prior to their approval, and assist UNICEF sections in ensuring that PSEA is mainstreamed and budgeted in PDs, proposals and humanitarian programming. - Assist the Deputy Representative in chairing and organizing the PSEA Committee and coordinate meetings and other related preparatory work with sections and field offices. - Support the rollout of the PSEA UN Common Assessment for Implementing Partners, and organize dedicated capacity building where/when required. - Assist UNICEF sections in monitoring IPs risk reduction plans implementation and ensure conformity with the deadlines established for risk reduction - Support the piloting and expansion of a PSEA assessment system for suppliers. - Together with Field Offices, oversee the rollout of the Guidance on Safe Distribution, Selection and Registration of Beneficiaries, with implementing partners.